Tewr/BlazorWorker/README.md

 ## BlazorWorker.BackgroundService
 A high-level API that abstracts the complexity of messaging by exposing a strongly typed interface with [Expressions](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression).
 Ties to mimic [Task.Run](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) as closely as possible.

 The starting point of a BlazorWorker is a service class that must be defined by the caller.
-The methods t
+The public methods that you expose in your service can then be called from the IWorkerBackgroundService interface.
+You can also call back into blazor during the method execution using Events.

 Each worker process can contain multiple service classes.